oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 4. Click **+ New Connection** and follow the steps to authenticate your Gmail account
     - You need to have access to a Google Workspace account to use this card (not a personal Gmail account)

+> App action cards are steps that control other applications or web services.
+For example, Gmail, Slack, and Jira.

-The card should look like this when added:
+The card looks like this:

 {% img blog/workflows-workshop/Workflows_Gmail_Send_card.jpg alt:"The Gmail - Send Email card" %}{: .center-image }